Malivil/TTT-Randomat-20/README.md

 1. Bomberman
 1. Red Light, Green Light
 1. Two Lies and a Truth
-1. A power you can't learn from the Jedi (aka ycarcomeD)
+1. A power you can't learn from the Jedi
 1. Fan Favorite

 # Events